sharmadivyansh/text-processor/README.md

 - Ability to search for specific text within a file and return the line numbers where it appears.
 - Ability to replace a specific text within a file with new text.
 - Ability to merge two or more text files into a single file.
-- Ability to handle large files efficiently (Hint: Look for streaming APIs in java.nio.file.Files).
+- Ability to handle large files efficiently.
 - Ability to handle errors and display error messages when invalid input is provided.

 ### Usage
-- textprocessor sort filename -a/ -d
+- textprocessor sort filename [options]
+  - `-a`: sort file ascendingly
+  - `-d`: sort file descendingly
 - textprocessor remove filename
 - textprocessor search filename word
 - textprocessor replace filename existing-text new-text